ASP.NET Web Deployment using Visual Studio: Deploying to Test

 by Tom Dykstra

-This tutorial series shows you how to deploy (publish) an ASP.NET web application to Azure App Service Web Apps or to a third-party hosting provider using Visual Studio 2017.
+This tutorial series shows how to deploy (publish) an ASP.NET web application to Azure App Service Web Apps or to a third-party hosting provider using Visual Studio 2017.
 For information about the series, see the first tutorial in the series.

 In this tutorial, you'll deploy an ASP.NET web application to Internet Information Server (IIS) on your local computer.